 The WIP Limits column displays the configured WIP limits per area.

 The Exceed Limits is a configuration controlling whether users can exceed WIP limit or not.

-2.3 Hover over the Exceed Limits cell of the user for which you wish to set WIP limits - > click on the edit icon (the pencil).
+To define the WIP limit per user -> hover over the Exceed Limits cell of the user for which you wish to set WIP limits - > click on the edit icon (the pencil).

 You can configure which sections (Backlog, Requested, In Progress, Done, Archive) should be included in the calculation of the current number of cards.
 You can set a global limit or a limit per section.
 The global limit is the maximum number of cards allowed for a person for all projects and boards in the account.
 The * sign in the global limit field means unlimited number of cards.
 Enter the number you wish in the field.

 The * sign in the section field means that the number of cards can go as high as the global limit.
 Enter a number in the section field if you wish to have a WIP limit for the particular section.
 Remove the check mark to exclude the section from the WIP limit calculation and to allow it to contain an unlimited number of cards.

 You can define, if the limits can be exceeded or not by selecting Always deny or Always allow from the dropdown menu.
 If you set always deny, the system will notify you with a message that the user's WIP limit is exceeded when assigning the card to them and the card will be unassigned.
 If you set always allow, the system will notify you that the WIP limit is exceeded and this is an allowed but not desirable action.